enoshrodrigo/eventapp/README.md

-The Evemt Booking System UI With QR code Validation
+The Event Booking System UI With QR code Validation